William DeHart Hubbard was born in Cincinnati on November 25, 1903.

 Program: Tenth Anniversary of the New Douglass School

 This anniversary booklet contains information on Hubbard's athletic

 accomplishments and a photograph.
-View
+View catalog record

 By Wendell P. Dabney